 Objective 3.2 To gather all of the necessary equipment for a deployment Description Some of the equipment for deployment is kept in a storage unit.
 It is important to ensure all of the needed equipment is deployed.
 Purpose To efficiently deploy to remote sites in order to provide the quickest and most effective service to policyholders.
-Participants Claims, Operations Action Plans Claims Communicates the specific supplies and equipment needed and the number of resources that will be deployed to Operations Operations Ensures a site map is created for the layout and location of items in the storage unit.
-Designates employee(s) to gain access to the storage facility to pick up equipment (i.e., generators, tents, tables, etc).
+Participants Claims, Operations Action Plans Claims Communicates the specific supplies and equipment needed and the number of resources that will be deployed to Operations Facilities Designates employee(s) to gain access to the storage facility to pick up equipment (i.e., generators, tents, tables, etc).
 Ensures sanitation stations and restroom facilities have all appropriate amenities.
-Obtains a vehicle to haul supplies and equipment to the deployment site.
+Obtains a rental truck to haul supplies and equipment to the deployment site.
 Works with Claims and other departments to understand the amount of supplies needed.
 Exhibits Additional Information Information regarding the storage unit, its inventory, and its location can be obtained through the Operations/Facilities Department.